Any fitness enthusiast who is looking to gain muscle or lose body weight have probably heard about the tracking macros.

 You don’t need to eat the same food week after week, you don’t need to eat the food item that you hate.

-Macro based diets are easy to follow because of their flexible approach towards the food selection.
-You don’t need to stay strict with your food you eat.
+Macro-based diets are easy to follow because of their flexible approach towards food selection.
+You don’t need to stay strict with the food you eat.

 2. Suits Everyone

-Flexibility in selection of food makes it a perfect choice for anyone, no matter whether you are a bodybuilder, elite athlete, house wife, or senior.
+Flexibility in the selection of food makes it a perfect choice for anyone, no matter whether you are a bodybuilder, elite athlete, housewife, or senior.

 3. Prevents Eating Disorder

-Conventional diet charts were effective for short term benefits but they were not sustainable for the long term.
-That’s the reason most of the contestants of “The Biggest Loser” regained the weight after the completion of the show.
+Conventional diet charts were effective for short-term benefits but they were not sustainable for the long term.
+That’s the reason most of the contestants of “The Biggest Loser” regained weight after the completion of the show.

 4. No need to completely cutdown sweets